 visit here ».

 - Mid-November is the deadline for application to the Seton Hall D.P.T. program.
-The application deadline for the 2016-17 academic year has already passed (November 15, 2015).
+The application deadline for the 2017-18 academic year is November 15, 2016.

 - Review of applications received after November 15 will continue until the maximum class enrollment is reached.